Poetry Helps Inmates Cope in Prison

 "It gives us great enlightenment, and provides a different avenue than being physical and confrontational," said Hale, 46.
 "Poetry has taught us you don't have to use fists, you can use words."

-Hale is one of 28 offenders who recently read and performed their works during a poetry slam at the prison, timed to coincide with National Poetry Month, which runs through April.
+Hale is one of 28 inmates who recently read and performed their works during a poetry slam at the prison, timed to coincide with National Poetry Month, which runs through April.
 This is the second year the prison has held the event, which was started in 2015 by Jessica Aws, a former library associate at the prison.

-"It gives (the offenders) a sense of reconnection and belonging.
+"It gives (the inmates) a sense of reconnection and belonging.
 It shows them how important their contributions are to the greater local community and reduces their sense of isolation from the 'real world,' "Thietje said.
 "It's a thread back to life outside, where, of course, most of them will return in the coming years."

-Offenders said that poetry allows self-reflection, and a way to find a voice many of them didn't know they had.
+Inmates said that poetry allows self-reflection, and a way to find a voice many of them didn't know they had.

 Several of them are also members of a writer's group that meets regularly to share literary projects.
 Some are also members of a theater group that puts on plays and performances.

 Milord Gelin, 39, who is serving a sentence for burglary, theft and assault, began writing poetry seven years ago.
-He finds inspiration for his poems from his memories of Haiti—he immigrated to the United States from the Caribbean country in 2004.
+He finds inspiration for his poems from his memories of Haiti — he immigrated to the United States from the Caribbean country in 2004.
 His poems are a combination of prayers and song—telling stories of people in his country stricken by poverty and famine and singing about the hope that God will comfort them.

-"It's a way to express my mind and see the real me and show the different experience of other cultures and let out what I didn't let out before, " Gelin said.
+"It's a way to express my mind and see the real me and show the different experience of other cultures and let out what I didn't let out before," Gelin said.

 Thomas Mullin-Costin, 36, integrates music into his poetry.
 He rapped a poem about his fiancé, talking about how his love for her and their family gives him solace while he's behind bars.
 Mullin-Costin has 13 years remaining on his sentence for first degree murder.
 He says he often records his poems and songs and sends them to his family to keep bonds alive.